bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 Supervised learning is when we have an algorithm that learns how to make predictions based on labeled data it has access to in advance.

-Examples of these are things like linear regression, logistic regression, decision trees, random forests.
+Examples of these are things like linear regression, logistic regression, and random forests.
 Most of the things you've heard about in the news or use everyday are primarily supervised learning.

-Concretely, if we have an algorithm and we feed it labeled images of cats and dogs, we can train it to evaluate an previously unseen, new image and classify it.
+If we have an algorithm and we feed it labeled images of cats and dogs, we can train it to evaluate an previously unseen, new image and classify it.

 ---
 # Unsupervised Learning